forlandeivan/search_engine/replit.md

 ## Overview

-This is a lightweight search engine application designed for crawling and indexing websites to provide fast, localized search functionality.
-The system consists of a React-based admin interface for managing crawl configurations and a public search interface for end users.
-Built with TypeScript, Express.js backend, and PostgreSQL database, it provides comprehensive web crawling capabilities with real-time status monitoring and search result delivery.
+This project is a lightweight search engine application designed for crawling and indexing websites to provide fast, localized search functionality.
+It features a React-based admin interface for managing crawl configurations and a public search interface for end users.
+The system is built with TypeScript, an Express.js backend, and a PostgreSQL database.
+It offers comprehensive web crawling capabilities with real-time status monitoring and efficient search result delivery, including Retrieval-Augmented Generation (RAG) functionality.
+The vision is to enable users to quickly set up and manage specialized search engines for their content, enhancing information retrieval and user experience.

-## Recent Changes

-### October 31, 2025
-- **Database management separation**: Created separate configs and scripts for dev (Neon) and production (External PostgreSQL) databases
-- **Migration scripts with safety**: Added `db-push-dev.sh` and `db-push-prod.sh` with credential masking and error handling
-- **Production safety**: Production migration script requires explicit confirmation before running
-- **Clean codebase**: Removed debug logging from routes and knowledge-base modules
-- **Production deployment FIXED**: Server now opens port 5000 immediately, database initialization runs in background with 30s timeout
-- **Fast startup**: Port opens in <1 second, database schema check happens asynchronously without blocking server
-- **Deployment resilience**: Server starts successfully even if database is slow or temporarily unavailable
-- **Connection timeouts resolved**: Increased PostgreSQL connection timeout from 5s to 30s, idle timeout to 60s, max connections to 20
-- **Session store fixed**: PGSession (connect-pg-simple) now works without connection timeouts
-- **Production database confirmed**: Using external PostgreSQL at 62.113.107.164:5432 (database: tilda_search_db) with 8 knowledge bases in 4 workspaces

-### October 30, 2025
-- **Database schema synchronized**: Full schema migration with ltree extension enabled for hierarchical structures
-- **RAG API infrastructure created**: Public RAG search endpoint configured and ready for deployment
-- **Production deployment prepared**: Chromium system dependency installed for Puppeteer support
-- **Demo workspace initialized**: Created test workspace with embedding and LLM providers

-### October 2025
-- **Hierarchical document structure**: Full support for nesting documents within other documents (like Confluence)
-- **Document parents**: Documents can now be parents for other documents (folders can only be parented by folders)
-- **Nested children management**: UI shows list of nested documents with ability to create new nested documents
-- **Tree recursion**: TreeMenu component properly displays nested documents at any depth
-- **Backend validation**: Prevents circular dependencies and self-parenting with proper ltree path management

-### September 2025
-- **Re-crawl functionality implemented**: Complete system for re-crawling existing sites without creating duplicates
-- **Database flexibility**: Configurable PostgreSQL connection with automatic fallback to Neon
-- **Упрощённая админ-панель**: основной AdminPage с управлением краулингом и повторными обходами
-- **Duplicate prevention**: Crawler now checks existing pages before adding new ones
-- **Real-time status updates**: Live progress tracking during crawling operations

 ## User Preferences